by Barbara J. Andrews, Founder-1st

 incompetent judge who judges the Terrier Group but who obviously does not

 understand the Bull breeds.

-Encouraging both exhibitors and judges, she says
+Encouraging both exhibitors and

 “If while you’re judging the Terrier Group, you happen to notice that the

 Standard Bull Terrier has stayed to show in the Group ring, perhaps you could

 give that animal consideration for one of the placements.”
 You can see her

 smile as she adds “…don’t just assume that Terriers are short and fuzzy.
 And